bk/wmk/readme.md

   Similarly to `pubdate`, this currently has no direct effect on `wmk` but may do so in a later version.

+See also the description of the `DATE` and `MTIME` context variables above.

 #### Media content

 - `page.image`: The main image associated with the document.
 Affects the `og:image`